ammendezl/maven-quick-start/README.md

-# maven-quick-start
+# maven-quick-start-course
-Proyecto simple para usarlo con  Maven Quick
+Content from Maven Quick Start course by Jason Taylor